krzemienski/awesome-from-stars/README.md

 * [cats-oss/Sica](https://github.com/cats-oss/Sica): :deer: Simple Interface Core Animation.
 Run type-safe animation sequencially or parallelly
 * [mdhiggins/sickbeard_mp4_automator](https://github.com/mdhiggins/sickbeard_mp4_automator): Automatically convert video files to a standardized format with metadata tagging to create a beautiful and uniform media library
 * [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick): A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
 Powered by llama.cpp.
-* [superlinked/sie](https://github.com/superlinked/sie): Superlinked Inference Engine is an Open-source inference server and production cluster for embeddings, reranking, and extraction.
+* [superlinked/sie](https://github.com/superlinked/sie): Open-source inference server and production cluster for all the models your agent needs.
 * [bustoutsolutions/siesta](https://github.com/bustoutsolutions/siesta): The civilized way to write REST API clients for iOS / macOS
 * [agrinman/sift-ios](https://github.com/agrinman/sift-ios): Uncover network traffic in real-time for every app on your phone
 * [kubernetes-sigs/sig-storage-local-static-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner): Static provisioner of local volumes